learn-co-curriculum/react-hooks-use-effect/README.md

 ## Performing Side Effects

-Running a `fetch` request as a side effect is one great example of when you'd use the `useEffect` and we'll explore that more in detail in the coming lessons.
+Running a `fetch` request as a side effect is one great example of when you'd use the `useEffect` hook and we'll explore that in more detail in the coming lessons.
 For now, let's take a look at a couple of other examples where you might use the `useEffect` hook.

 One kind of side effect we can demonstrate here is _updating parts of the webpage outside of the React DOM tree_.
 React is responsible for all the